It’s no secret that status pages are an effective way to keep your customers informed.

 2. Skype

-Status Page: https://support.skype.com/en/status/
+Status Page: https://portal.office.com/servicestatus

 What They Do: Skype is a well-known communication software that allows users to make free video calls.
-They have around 300 million monthly active users
+They have around 300 million monthly active users.

 What’s Great About Their Status Page?
-Their status page is tailored to their identity with a blue theme but remains minimalist too.
+Skype’s status page is tailored to its identity with a blue theme but remains minimalist too.
 They have a large blue banner at the top of the page which shows the service is functioning normally.

 Additionally, there is a blue button underneath that can be used to raise an issue.
 This is obvious to the users and is a useful feature to include.

-Additionally, the services being monitored are listed alongside icons detailing what exactly that service is.
+The services being monitored are listed alongside icons detailing what exactly that service is.
 The current status of that service accompanies these.
-There is also a menu above the page banner which has buttons for Downloads, Skype to Phone, Skype Number and Skype Support.
+There is also a menu above the page banner which has buttons for Downloads, Skype to Phone, Skype Number, and Skype Support.

 However, there is room for improvement.
 There is no option to view incident history or uptime.
 Only the current statuses of their systems are shown.
 This would be beneficial for Skype’s transparency, as many other status page examples have this included.
 There is also no option to subscribe to updates.